bem-site/bem-method/articles/borschik/borschik.en.md

 /* components/cookie.js end */
 ```

-If `include` is in a string it will be replaced with the result of applying `JSON.stringify` to the file's content. `page.js`
+If `include` is in a string it will be replaced with the result of applying `JSON.stringify` to the file content. `page.js`
 ```js
 prj.STATIC_HOST = "borschik:include:components/host.txt";
 ```